-Best practice models implemented by all project partners 0 7 7 All partners have received support on reintegration, case management, child protection policy, etc. and have implemented these best practice models.
-02 - Improved TH/Center services amongst NGO and Orphanage partners, based on RGC Minimum Standards % increase in AC Center Standards Assessment carried out by FI 0 15% increase annually MS: 15.74%, KM: 5.2%, MCH: 6%, HVC: 19%, KMR: 2%, HL: 9.4% Unweighted average: 9.56% This indicator was explained by FI as referring to two AC standards assessments carried out for each partner, with the target being the difference between the two, as a measure of improvement.
-The results of the assessments were published in the final project report; the unweighted average was used to evaluate this indicator against the target.
-The evaluation team notes that most centers scored around 70% on the first test (the highest was 73%); this indicates that the target of 15% increase per annum over the life of the project may have been of children living in the centers that achieve increase of 15% per annum in AC Center assessments 0 1200 children / 2 years 742 (includes youth) the number of child increase through as centers meeting this number includes yo note that this indicathe projects' overall which centers have another indicator or ren living in sessments, os criteria we uth (18-24).
-Itor seems so objectives.
-Improved, the how many hat this indicates. the centers of the centers of the center of year period.
+Best practice models implemented by all project partners 0 7 7 All partners have re management, child these best practice protection p gration, case nd have implemented 02 - Improved TH/Center services amongst NGO and Orphanage partners, based on RGC Minimum Standards % increase in AC Center Standards Assessment carried out by FI 0 15% increase annually MS: 15.74%, KM: 5.2%, MCH: 6%, HVC: 19%, KMR: 2%, HL: 9.4% Unweighted average: 9.56% assessments carried difference between results of the assess the unweighted ave the target.
+The evaluation team the first test (the higher d out for each the two, as sments were erage was us an notes that ghest was 73 h partner, w a measure o published in ed to evalua most center 3%); this indi ng to two AC standards ith the target being the fimprovement.
+The in the final project report; te this indicator against is scored around 70% on cates that the target of project may have been of children living in the centers that achieve increase of 15% per annum in AC Center assessments 0 1200 children / 2 years 742 (includes youth) the number of child increase through as centers meeting thi number includes yo note that this indicathe projects' overal which centers have another indicator of Iren living in sessments, or scriteria we outh (18-24).
+It or seems so liberatives.
+I objectives.
+I mproved, to how many hat this indicates. the centers during the 2 re MS and H The evaluat omewhat inall it has alreathere does no children livecator actually year period.
 The two partners with Child Protection Officers with clear role and internal reporting mechanisms 2 7 5 Five partners (MS, KM, HCV, MCH, and KMR) have a dedicated CP officer as described in this indicator.
-The other partners do not, but it should be noted that they do have clear internal reporting mechanisms for children - those centers are simply too small, in terms of staff numbers, to have dedicated CP officers.
-03 - Improved and increased prevention and family support Average \$ percentage increase in family incomes \$112 25%/ 27 months 52% (\$171) services services amongst NGO % HBP/ME families report IGA helped facilitate children's attendance at school 70% 85% / 27 months 89% % ME businesses still in operation after 12 months 80% 90% 65% HBP = home based production, ME = micro enterprise.
-This is the average of estimates made by the partners, which was reported to FI.
-04 - Improved and increased reintegration to family, kinship and foster family carried out by # children benefit through being reintegrated to immediate and kinship family units 0 770 / 27 months 426 children 69 youth NGO and Orphanage partners. overall, 838 childrer family, kinship care, n and youth foster care, he wording o Family + we were reinteg group home of the indicatere dere designed % increase in foster care placements amongst NGO partners 0 30% / 27 months 36% team was able to re show 16 children we construct th ere placed ir the end of t is from FI red ofoster care he project th ator, but the evaluation cords.
-These records during the course of the tere were 60 placements, se from 44 to 60.
+The other partners do not, but should be noted that they do have clear internal reporting mechanisms for children - those centers are simply too small, in terms of staff numbers, to have dedicated CP officers.
+03 - Improved and increased prevention and family support Average \$ percentage increase in family incomes \$112 25%/ 27 months 52% (\$171) services amongst NGO partners. % HBP/ME families report IGA helped facilitate children's attendance at school 70% 85% / 27 months 89% % ME businesses still in operation after 12 months 80% 90% 65% HBP = home based This is the average of reported to FI. enterprise. e partners, which was 04 - Improved and increased reintegration to family, kinship and foster family carried out by # children benefit through being reintegrated to immediate and kinship family units 0 770 / 27 months 426 children 69 youth NGO and Orphanage partners. overall, 838 childrer family, kinship care, n and youth foster care, he wording o Family + we were reinteg group home of the indicat ere designed % increase in foster care placements amongst NGO partners 0 30% / 27 months 36% No baseline data was provided for this indicator, but the evaluation team was able to reconstruct this from FI records.
+These records show 16 children were placed in foster care during the course of the project, and that at the end of the project there were 60 placemes both old and new.
+There was thus an increase from 44 to 60.